 Create a blog post

-To create a blog post, we need to go into the posts/ folder.
+folder.
 From here we can see that there already exists two example blog posts, “welcome” and “post-with-code”.
 Lets delete those and create our own post.

-After deleting the example blog posts, create a new folder called "first-blog-post".
-Inside this folder create a .qmd file called index.qmd.
-Your folders should look like this:
+After deleting the example blog posts, create a new folder called "first-blog-post"

-Now, we can open the index.qmd file and start writing our first blog post.
+file and start writing our first blog post.

 At the very top, we need to define some post metadata in the form of YAML.
 We want to define a title, description, author, date, and categories.
-Lets add the following to our index.qmd.
+Lets add the following to our index.qmd

 ---